Kostel Svatého Jiří Ghost Church - Atlas Obscura

 Thirty creepy ghosts now inhabit this decaying 14th-century church.

-Consecrated in 1352, the church was victim to an unusual number of fires over its long years, and was partly rebuilt and fixed many times.
+Consecrated in 1352, the church was victim to an unusual number of fires over its long history, and was partly rebuilt and fixed many times.
 The final spooky event took place in 1968 and caused the congregation to flee.
-During a funeral service, part of the roof fell down into the church.
+During a funeral service, part of the roof fell into the church.
 From then on the congregation, who always suspected as much, was convinced that the church was haunted and refused to enter.
 They held mass under the open sky rather than set foot inside the haunted building.

 While Czechoslovakia was under Communist rule this was not considered a problem, as the government was not a friend of religion anyhow.
 The years that followed have not been kind to the little church.
 On top of the increasing decay, everything that was possible to move was stolen, including paintings, religious items, statues, the clock in the tower, and even the bell.
-The rest became victim to vandalism.
+The rest fell victim to vandalism.

 Not too long ago, some people decided that the church, a cultural monument of Czechia, was worth saving.
 Unfortunately, nobody could come up with the money to restore it.
 Then Jakub Hadrava, a sculpture student at the University of West Bohemia, had an idea: He sculpted ghosts to inhabit the abandoned church.
 He used fellow students as models, wrapping them in plastic and raincoats.
 Slowly but surely 30 ghosts came to “live” in the Kostel svatého Jiří, creating quite a spooky ambiance in the dilapidated place.

-Jakub Hadrava also wanted to create a monument for the difficult history of the area.
-Luková, once called Lukowa and part of the Austria-Hungarian empire, became part of Czechoslovakia after World War I. In 1938, the Nazis annexed this area to Germany and declared every German-speaking inhabitant German, which led to the expulsion of all German-speaking citizens from Czechoslovakia after the Second World War.
-Jakub Hadrava’s ghosts resemble the ghosts of the German-speaking people who once lived here and built this church.
+Hadrava also wanted to create a monument for the difficult history of the area.
+Luková, once called Lukowa and part of the Austria-Hungarian Empire became part of Czechoslovakia after World War I. In 1938, the Nazis annexed this area to Germany and declared every German-speaking inhabitant German, which led to the expulsion of all German-speaking citizens from Czechoslovakia after the Second World War.
+Hadrava’s ghosts resemble the ghosts of the German-speaking people who once lived here and built this church.

 Know Before You Go